In this Gardener's HQ guide, we'll explore cultivating Gaura plants in your garden, indoor spaces, and other settings.

-Plants that belong to the Gaura genus are half hardy annuals or half hardy perennial shrubs that range from 60 cm to 1.2 metres in height.
+Plants that belong to the Gaura genus are half hardy annuals or half hardy perennial shrubs that range from 60 cm to 1.2 metres (2 to 4 feet) in height.

 Gaura plants bloom from summer through to autumn